 Vitamin E Nutrition

-All of the vitamins work together to keep you healthy and feeling good.
-Here is a summary of the role of Vitamin E, a fat-soluble vitamin, in your good health.
+All nutrients work together to keep you healthy and feeling well.
+Here is a summary of the role of the fat-soluble Vitamin E in your good health.

 |What it does||Protects the body from oxidative stress as an anti-oxidant; helps maintain integrity of cell membranes|